AI & Integrations

 ToolDescription

-list_campaignsList all campaigns with stats (sent, opens, replies, bounces)
+list_campaignsList all campaigns with current status and stats

 pause_campaignPause a running campaign

-list_sendersList all sender accounts with health scores
+get_mailboxesList all mailbox accounts with health status

 Setup for Claude Desktop